Q: When does flu season start?

 Q: When should parents call their doctor?

 A: Generally, if a fever runs beyond 3-4 days, it’s worth checking in with your doctor.
-If a child has an increasing cough or certainly if a child has difficulty breathing, you should call because the flu can develop into pneumonia.
-And if your child has underlying problems, especially respiratory problems like asthma or cystic fibrosis, then you want to be especially careful and it may be worthwhile to check in with your doctor sooner.
+If a child has an increasing cough or certainly if a child has difficulty breathing, you should call because a bacterial pneumonia can complicate the flu.
+And if your child has underlying problems, especially respiratory problems like asthma or cystic fibrosis, then you want to be especially careful, and it may be worthwhile to check in with your doctor sooner.
 If your child presents with a new rash or swelling, it is safest to call your doctor’s office.

 Q: What temperature would be a cause for contacting a doctor?